Twitchfire plot in the Hero AU

 In her grief, she wonders if it would really be so bad to just accept being Spitfire's sidekick.

 Spitfire convinced Starlight to leave hiding and fight alongside her under a disguise.
-Xe doesn't want the Quintessons to fear the Xenobots are on Earth and put their guard up, so the disguise is just to keep them from realizing xer true nature.
+Xe doesn't want the Kalat to fear the Xenobots are on Earth and put their guard up, so the disguise is just to keep them from realizing xer true nature.

 Nox doesn't side with either group.
 If Spitfire gets there first – and thus calls them in first – Nox will fight with her.
 They fight to protect the Earth, alongside whoever is also protecting the Earth.